freeCodeCamp/contribute/README.md

 ## Contributing to this project

-For detailed instructions on how to work on this documentation site, including development setup, commands, and deployment information, please visit our guide: [How to Work on This Documentation Site](https://contribute.freecodecamp.org/how-to-work-on-the-docs-site)
+For detailed instructions on how to work on this documentation site, including development setup, commands, and deployment information, please visit our guide: [How to Work on Documentation](https://contribute.freecodecamp.org/how-to-work-on-the-docs-site)

 If you're looking for opportunities to contribute to this project, look for help wanted issues in the [issues tab](https://github.com/freeCodeCamp/contribute/issues).